Go to Reviews.org US Edition

 Optus have some great value prepaid plans, but they’re by no means the cheapest.
 Whether you’re after more data or simply want to save a bit of extra cash each month, there are some seriously competitive prepaid options out there with other networks.
 Here are some of the most popular ones with at least 5GB data per month.

 As is typical with mobile plans, Optus prepaid plans tend to give you more value the more you spend.
 Considering the Optus Epic Data require you to recharge and therefore spend more often, it’s the prepaid option that offers the most data per dollar value.

-However, at the moment Optus is offering bonus gigs on the first three recharges, which actually flip the old more-money-more-value proposition with each tier getting a flat extra 25GB.
-So, if you’re a new customer, the cheaper $30 plan offers the best dollar-for-data value – at least for the first three recharges, after which the $50 plan comes out on top.
+However, at the moment Optus is offering bonus gigs on the first three Epic Data recharges, which actually flip the old more-money-more-value proposition with each tier getting a flat extra 30GB, making these plans the best value - especially when you factor in data rollover.

 Optus prepaid phones

 Keen to get your hands on a shiny new handset to match your shiny new plan?
-Take a look at what phones are available with Optus prepaid plans.
+Take a look below at the list of what phones are available with Optus prepaid plans.

 Optus prepaid vs postpaid: What’s better value?

 Now that we’ve pinpointed the best value Optus prepaid plans, let’s move on to comparing it with Optus’ postpaid options.
-Spoiler: the results aren’t looking good for prepaid.
+Honestly, the two are pretty neck and neck.

 See our guide on the difference between prepaid and postpaid plans generally for more information.
-Alternatively, here’s a small selection of popular postpaid SIM-only plans from Optus.
+Alternatively, here's a look at Optus' postpaid SIM-only plans.

 If you’re committed to no commitments, then you’ve probably already made up your mind on prepaid.
 If you have signed up to Optus prepaid and you want to recharge with one of the plans mentioned above, there’s a number of ways you can go about doing that.